 Exceptional cropping abilities.
 Calypso is still one of the heaviest producers we've tested.
-3" fruit.
-Resistant to most diseases.
+Strong disease resistance to Mildews, Cucumber Mosaic Virus, Anthracnose, Angular Leaf Spot and Cucumber Scab.
 Calypso produces mostly female blossoms.
-Maturity is approximately 50 days.
+Maturity in 50-55 days.
 Approx. 100 seeds/pkg.

 Scroll down for more details and growing information.

 Sow indoors 3-4 weeks prior to last frost or direct seed after all risk of frost.
 For indoor planting use 2 inches square jiffy strip pots and plant 1-2 seeds per square; thin to ensure one plant per pot.
 Plant seeds 1⁄2-1 inch deep, transplant or space plants 6 inches apart in rows 4-6 feet apart.
 Plants are tender, so soil should be warm (18-24 degrees C) for germination to begin.
 If growing on a trellis, space plants 18 inches apart.

 Cucumbers require full sun and soil pH of 6.0-6.8.
 As they are heavy feeders, an application of compost or well-rotted manure worked into the planting area will help.
 Regular applications of a complete soluble fertilizer during the growing season is beneficial.
 Plants should not be allowed to wilt.
 Make sure they are well-watered before transplanting.
 Spread a mulch around plants before they start to vine, to cut down on weeds and conserve moisture.
 The mulch will also help to keep the fruit clean.

 Pick slicing cucumbers when they reach 6-8 inches long; pickling types at 3-5 inches.
 Keep mature cucumbers picked off the vines to encourage a longer yield.
 Harvest cucumbers for pickling early in the morning.